nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 **Profiles**

-The CareConnect-ITK-Header-Practitioner-1 and CareConnect-ITK-Header-Organization have been changed in order to be compliant with their respective CareConnect profiles.
+The CareConnect-ITK-Header-Practitioner-1 and CareConnect-ITK-Header-Organization have been changed in order to be compliant with their respective curated INTEROPen CareConnect profiles, CareConnect-Practitioner-1 and CareConnect-Organization-1.
 Changes are:

-- Removal of identifier(localidentifier) 'slice'
+- Removal of identifier(localidentifier) element 'slice'
+- Reinstated all identifier slicing child elements for practitioner sdsUserId and sdsRoleProfileID, restoring to default values
-- Reinstated all identifier slicing child elements, restoring to default values
+- Reinstated all identifier slicing child elements for organization odsOrganizationCode and odsSiteCode, restoring to default values
+- CareConnect-ITK-Header-Practitioner-1 and CareConnect-ITK-Header-Organization profiles changed to version 1.2
+- MessageDefintions updated to reflect profile version changes

 ## 2.6.0-RC ##